brendan-ward/pymgl/docker/README.md

 ```bash
 xvfb-run -a --server-args="-screen 0 1024x768x24 -ac +render -noreset" /tmp/build/tests/pymgl_test
 ```

+Note: if you are not running `xvfb` you will get an error message that may include something like `eglInitialize() failed.`.
+That is your clue to run `xvfb`.

 To copy rendered PNG files from the running container: